aimy-07/ReactTrelloApp/README.md

 For an example, a simple button component could have following states:

 * In a regular state, with a text label.
-* In the disabled mode.
+* In the disabled popupMode.
 * In a loading state.

 Usually, it’s hard to see these states without running a sample app or some examples.